Metrisim Logo

 by Craig Kolb, 23 April 2025

-Metric conjoint analysis with the R conjoint analysis package involves a design stage (where you use R to create an experimental design that can in turn be used to create product profiles for your survey) and an analysis / parameter estimation phase where you estimate the partworths for two purposes: 1.)
-Determine what attributes are important and which levels have the biggest impact.
-2.)
-Provide the partworths needed to build a market simulator.
+Conjoint analysis with the R conjoint analysis package involves a 1. design stage (where you use R to create an experimental design that can in turn be used to create product profiles for your survey); 2. an analysis / parameter estimation phase where you estimate the partworths for two purposes: a.) determine what attributes are important and which levels have the biggest impact. b.) provide the partworths needed to build a market simulator.
+3. simulation stage.

 This tutorial assumes you’ve installed the open source R statistical software from the CRAN website and that you’ve also installed the conjoint package.
 Either open the console or use an IDE like ‘R commander’ and set the working directory to the folder you want to save your files to.